5 Powerful Ways to Take REAL Action on DEI (Diversity, Equity & Inclusion)

 Through communication, EDI / DEI training, and conversation, people can learn to recognize how their own social identity subtly influences the way they interact with others or the biases they unconsciously hold.
 They can also learn and consider how the dynamics of social identity may be shaping others’ experiences.

-Many companies are looking for new, more effective ways to attract, retain, engage, and enable a diverse workforce.
-By identifying a few key actions in their DEI initiatives based on the unique context and needs, organizational leaders can fast-forward positive, more equitable outcomes and begin to fully see, appreciate, and engage all their talent.
+In closing, most organizations are looking for new, more effective ways to attract, retain, engage, and enable a diverse workforce.
+By identifying a few key actions in their DEI initiatives based on the unique context and needs of their organization, leaders can fast-forward positive, more equitable outcomes and begin to fully see, appreciate, and engage all their talent.

 Ready to Take the Next Step?

 We can partner with you to move your organization’s focus on DEI and move your DEI training initiatives forward and shift mindsets, behaviors, and practices towards more equitable, diverse, and inclusive teams and organizations.
 Learn more about our equity, diversity, and inclusion practice and solutions.